Adelie Penguin vs Western Rockhopper Penguin

 Do Adelie Penguins and Western Rockhopper Penguins live in the same area?

-Adelie Penguins are found in Antarctica, South Shetland Islands, South Orkney Islands.
-Western Rockhopper Penguins are found in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+No, their ranges do not overlap.
+Adelie Penguins are found in Antarctica, South Shetland Islands, South Orkney Islands, while Western Rockhopper Penguins live in Falkland Islands, Chile, Argentina, New Zealand sub-Antarctic islands.
+This geographic separation means they face different environmental pressures and predator communities.